-- 29.1 a) After any free practice session or during the qualifying practice session cars will be weighed as follows: - i) The FIA will install weighing equipment in the first pit garage (the FIA garage) which will be used for the weighing procedure. - ii) Cars taking part in P1, P2 or P3 may be selected at random at the end of each of these sessions. - iii) Cars taking part in Q1 and Q2 will be selected at random during or after the session to undergo the weighing procedure. - iv) When signalled to do so the driver will proceed directly to the FIA garage and stop his engine.
+- 29.1 a) After any free practice session or during the qualifying practice session cars will be weighed as follows: - When signalled to do so the driver will proceed directly to the FIA garage and stop his engine.

 A reprimand will be imposed on any driver who fails to stop when signalled to do so, provided the car is then brought back to the FIA garage without delay and that the FIA technical delegate is satisfied the car has been brought back in exactly the same condition it was in when it was driven into the pits.